Basketball in Indiana is an art form.

-Larry Bird was born to Joe and Georgia Bird on December 7, 1956 in West Baden Springs, Indiana.
+Larry Joe Bird was born to Claude Joseph aka Joe and Georgia Bird on December 7, 1956 in West Baden Springs, Indiana.
 Bird and his five siblings were raised in French Lick, where he thrived on the hardwood at Springs Valley High School.
-His parents divorced while he was at Springs Valley, and his father committed suicide shortly after.
+His parents divorced while he was at Springs Valley, and his father, a Korean War veteran, committed suicide shortly after.

-Bird averaged 31 points, 21 rebounds, and 4 assists as a senior and received a college basketball scholarship to play for Bob Knight’s Indiana Hoosiers.
+Bird averaged 31 points, 21 rebounds, and 4 assists as a senior and received a college basketball scholarship to play at Indiana University for Bob Knight.
 He spent less than a month in Bloomington and moved back to French Lick, where he worked various jobs and enrolled at Northwood Institute.

 After a year, he moved to Terre Haute to attend Indiana State University.

 Larry Bird took a huge leap forward with the Syacamores.
 He averaged a whopping 30.3 points and 13.3 rebounds in three seasons, culminating in an appearance in the 1979 NCAA championship game against Magic Johnson and the Michigan State Spartans.
 Bird and Indiana State fell short, but a rivalry was born.

 The Hick from French Lick was the sixth-overall pick by the Boston Celtics in the 1978 NBA Draft.
 He chose to play his senior year at ISU instead of heading directly to his NBA team.